- Assistant Professor of Russian and East European Studies

 - Director of the Oberlin Center for Russian, East European and Central Asian Studies (OCREECAS)

-- PhD, the Anthropology of Music (Ethnomusicology), University of Pennsylvania, 2012
+- PhD, anthropology of music (ethnomusicology), University of Pennsylvania, 2012

 His classes regularly include hands-on fieldwork and service components for which they partner with local diasporic communities and Orthodox churches.

-This work has been funded by an ACLS Dissertation Research Fellowship in East European Studies, a research grant from the Association for Recorded Sound Collections, and Oberlin College Powers Travel Grants.
+His research on this and related topics has been funded by an ACLS Dissertation Research Fellowship in East European Studies, a University of Illinois Slavic Library Summer Research Lab Associateship, a research grant from the Association for Recorded Sound Collections, and Oberlin College Powers Travel Grants.

-Additional interests include musical fascination and tourism in SE Europe, popular music black markets along Eastern Europe's borderwaters; the use of American jazz and rock 'n' roll in Soviet political animated film; and musical connections between Africa and the African Diaspora.
+Additional interests include musical fascination and tourism at Bulgarian folk music festivals; popular music black markets along Eastern Europe’s borderwaters; the use of American jazz and rock’n’ roll in Soviet political animated film; and musical connections between West Africa and its North American and Caribbean diasporas.

 - “Cartoon Jazz: Soviet Animations and the Khrushchev ‘Thaw,’” peer-reviewed article coauthored with art historian Masha Kowell of the Norton Simon Museum, in Film & History: An Interdisciplinary Journal, Vol. 45, No. 2 (Winter 2015):24-38